nlemoing/resume-generator/articles/nyc-biking.md

 <figcaption>The Queensboro Bridge on the East River, taken from the Manhattan side.</figcaption>
 </figure>

-On days where I had more time, I would take the Triborough bridge into Astoria and make my way from there.
+On days where I had more time, I would take the Triborough Bridge into Astoria and make my way from there.
-The view of Randall's island from the bridge is great, made even better by the complete lack of protective fences that are characterisitc of Manhattan bridges.
+The view of Randall's Island from the bridge is great, made even better by the complete lack of protective fences that are characterisitc of Manhattan bridges.
 The only barrier is roughly torso high and leaves bikers feeling fairly exposed.
 There's also several staircases that put a temporary and sometimes unexpected pause on the ride: some of them aren't well marked!